cu-csci-3753-operating-systems/PAs/lru/readme.md

 - The `pager-lru.c` of your LRU paging implementation
 - Any additional `.c` and `.h` files you might have created to support your pager implementations
+- A 1 page report(.pdf) of things you learned, difficulties you encountered and how you overcame them, comments about the assignment, etc.

 If the only file you modified is `pager-lru.c`, simply type `make submit` inside your working directory.
 Enter your Identikey username when prompted, make will generate a `PA7-<username>.txt` file for submission to Canvas.